renans2/todo-list/README.md

-# todo-list mode with React and TailWindCss
+# todo-list made with React and TailWindCss